-SIM has made substantial progress throughout the year on ESG issues.
-This progress has included the establishment and implementation of a detailed tracking tool, important stewardship activities and engagements with management and the increase of responsible investment knowledge across the entire team.
+SIM has continued to make progress throughout the year on ESG issues.
+This progress has included the continuation of data collection through our tracking tool, important stewardship activities and engagements with management and the increase of responsible investment knowledge across the entire team.